Miercurea Nirajului

+Geography

+The town is situated on the Transylvanian Plateau, on the banks of the river Niraj and its tributaries, the rivers Nirajul Mic and Valea spre Șardu.
+Miercurea Nirajului is located in the east-central part of Mureș County, 24 km due east of the county seat, Târgu Mureș.

 History

 The town is part of the Székely Land region of the historical Transylvania province.
 Its first written mention is from 1493 as Oppidum Zereda.
 István Bocskay was elected here as prince of Transylvania in 1604.

 Until 1918, the town belonged to the Maros-Torda County of the Kingdom of Hungary.
 After the Hungarian–Romanian War of 1918–19 and the Treaty of Trianon of 1920, it became part of Romania.

 Demographics

 The commune has a Székely Hungarian majority.
-According to the 2011 census, it has a population of 5,554 of which 83.3% are Hungarian, 10.4% Romanians, and 6.3% Roma.
+According to the 2011 census, it had a population of 5,554, of which 83.3% were Hungarians, 10.4% Romanians, and 6.3% Roma.
+At the 2021 census, Miercurea Nirajului had a population of 5,554; of those, 77.9% were Hungarians, 8.3% Romanians, and 6.46% Roma.